JustinToribio/analyzing-the-sat/README.md

 ------------

     ├── data
-    │   ├── processed      <- The final cleaned data set produced by running this project.
+    │   ├── processed      <- The final cleaned data set produced from running the                │   │                      "cleaning-nyc-hs-data" project.
     │   └── raw            <- The original, immutable data dump.
     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),